 Where ICT transmits, converts or records video with synchronized audio, it shall preserve caption data such that it can be displayed in a manner consistent with clauses 7.1.1 and 7.1.2.

 Additional presentational aspects of the text such as screen position, text colours, text style and text fonts may convey meaning, based on regional conventions.
-Altering these presentational aspects could change the meaning and should be avoided wherever possible.7.2 Audio description technology
+Altering these presentational aspects could change the meaning and should be avoided wherever possible.

+7.1.4 Captions characteristics and personalisation

+Where the ICT displays captions, it should provide a way for the user to customise the characteristics of the caption presentation.

+NOTE: Defining the opacity of the background box of subtitles and the contour or border of the fonts can contribute to meeting this requirement.

+7.1.5 Spoken subtitles

+Where ICT displays video with synchronized audio, it should have a mode of operation to provide a spoken output of the available captions.
+7.2 Audio description technology

 7.2.1 Audio description playback